obseletecode72/uefi-netstack/README.md

 # uefi-netstack

+# IT SUPPORTS ONLY ETHERNET AND YOU NEED EDK2 TO COMPILE IT

 **A complete bare-metal IPv4 network stack for UEFI applications.**

 Built entirely from scratch using only the `EFI_SIMPLE_NETWORK_PROTOCOL` — no OS, no runtime, no external libraries.
 Just raw Ethernet frames and hand-crafted protocol implementations.